psisoyev/psisoyev.github.io/_posts/2019-11-12-welcome-zio.markdown

     }
 ```

-The list is relatively long for such a small app, but I decided to split the logic into smaller pieces.
+The list is relatively long for such a small app.
+This is because we split services into smaller pieces that are easier to manage.
 You can see the whole `Main` class [here](https://github.com/psisoyev/release-pager/blob/master/backend/src/main/scala/io/pager/Main.scala).
-Instead of own implementations of the logger and GitHub client, I should have used some ready solution.
+Instead of own implementations of the logger and HTTP client, we should have used some ready solution.
-At the time of writing, [ZIO-http](https://github.com/zio/zio-http) and [ZIO-logging](https://github.com/zio/zio-logging) are in active development, so I decided not to use them.
+At the time of writing, [ZIO-logging](https://github.com/zio/zio-logging) and [ZIO-http](https://github.com/zio/zio-http) are in early development, so I decided not to use them.
-Also, I'm almost sure there is some working GitHub API client Scala wrapper, but for our needs (only checking the last repository version) adding a new dependency is a bit too much.
+Also, most probably there is some working GitHub API client Scala wrapper, but for our needs (checking the last repository version) adding a new dependency could be a bit too much.

 ## Summary
 I'm happy if you have read until this point.
 This is my very first blog post and I would like to start a blog post series with it.
 As this is really a high-level introduction to ZIO capabilities this article doesn't focus on specific things, it doesn't compare ZIO with other solutions.

-I showed how I am organizing code in my projects.
-I feel that this can be a topic for a separate article.
 I have introduced you to ZIO.
 You are not close friends yet, but we'll get there eventually.
 We have seen how to design and implement several services.
 We have seen how to build dependencies between these services.
 Also, we've used ZIO environment to create service instances and start the program.
+Without noticing we were actively using Fibers, which is the smallest concurrency element in ZIO.

-As you may have noticed I have not used Environment "hole" too much so far.
+As you may have noted we did not use Environment "hole" too much so far.
 It will change in the next chapter of the article series about unit testing.

 How do I feel about ZIO?
 Excited, maybe.
 It took me a while to find the best way of doing dependency injection.
-Initially, I thought it would be a good idea to use the environment everywhere, but I ended up with implementation leaking to other services via transitive dependencies.
+Initially, I thought it would be a good idea to use the environment everywhere, but I ended up with implementation details leaking to other services via transitive dependencies.
-As I'm using release candidate version of ZIO I understand all the risks of developing an application in such an environment.
+As now we are using the release candidate version of ZIO we should understand all the risks of developing an application in such an environment.
-It means API can change, it means there might be dependency incompatibilities.
+It means API can change and there might be dependency incompatibilities in the future.
 There might be libraries, which are slower to move to newer versions.

 However, according to conversations in [ZIO discord](https://discord.gg/2ccFBr4) it seems that 1.0.0 release is coming really soon and will bring some stability.

 Would I recommend ZIO?
 It depends.
 It depends on what you are trying to build.
+If you want to learn something new or want to be aware of the trends in Scala world - use it.
 If you are building your own multi-billion startup which won't go live next Tuesday I would go for it.
 If you are building some general-purpose library, which would not be a part of ZIO ecosystem?
 Emm, yes.
 Why I'm not so sure?
 There are still people who are afraid of 'z' in the library names.
 Also there are pros and cons to use Tagless Final style for this purpose.
 Such a comparison deserves a separate article.
 Of course, you can use ZIO in your Tagless Final services as the effect type.

 If your team is not very proficient with trendy functional programming terms like ~~EJB, inheritance~~ "effect", "Tagless Final", it might be challenging.
 That, of course, depends on people, their ability and will to learn, project requirements and deadlines.
 Functional programming requires attention, discipline and understanding of the things you do (that applies to any kind of programming, tho).
 However, If you are familiar with Cats Effect, ZIO shouldn't be hard for you.
-Lots of concepts are similar, but some terminology might differ.
+Lots of concepts are similar, just some method names might differ.
-With terminology of course I mean not the theory behind all of this, but some implementation methods.
 ZIO provides a lot of convenience methods, e.g. `foldM` and `repeat` we saw before.
-These methods are quite useful and makes your code easier to read and understand.
+These methods are quite useful and make your code easier to read and reduces amounts of boilerplate.
 However, you have to get used to them, but I believe it is easier than get used to symbolic aliases.

 It might be challenging to handle missing dependencies in big dependency trees as error messages provided by the compiler are quite long.